royerk/royerk.github.io/_posts/2016-5-4-AAR_CotC.md

 title: Coders of the Caribean - Post Mortem
 ---
 ___
-# Coders of the Caribean - Post Mortem
+# Pirates, rum, cannonball and a pinch of Monte Carlo
 [Codingame.com](https://codingame.com)